Waikiki Lanais

 No analysis available

-I searched for explicit owner-occupancy statements such as "80% owner occupied" or "majority owner occupied" and found none.
-Per the rules, the existing numeric value of 34.00 is retained because there is no remark-based evidence to change it.
+I searched for any explicit owner-occupancy statements in the remarks, such as a percentage or a phrase indicating the building is heavily owner occupied, and found none.
+Per the rules, the current value of 34% is retained because there is no remark-based evidence to change it.
+This remains a low-confidence field due to the lack of public confirmation.

-I searched the remarks for explicit counts such as "two elevators," "4 elevators," or "multiple elevators" and found none.
-The comments only confirm that the building has elevator access, so the current value of 2 is kept with low confidence.
+I searched the remarks for an explicit elevator count or phrases such as 'multiple elevators' and found none.
+The listings only confirm that the building has elevator access, so the current value of 2 is retained with low confidence.
+Given the 21-story height, two elevators is plausible, but there is no remark-level confirmation.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.